vrmarcelino/CCMetagen/README.md

 <img src=tutorial/figs_tutorial/krona_photo.png width="500" height="419.64">

+In the .csv file, you will find the depth (abundance) of each match.

+## Abundance units

-In the .csv file, you will find the depth (abundance) of each match. **Depth can be estimated in three ways:** by counting the number of nucleotides matching the reference sequence (use flag --depth_unit nc, by applying an additional correction for template length (default in KMA and CCMetagen), or by calculating depth in Reads Per Million (RPM, use flag --depth_unit rpm).
-If you want RPM values, you will need to suply the .mapstats file generated with KMA.
+**Depth can be estimated in four ways:** by counting the number of nucleotides matching the reference sequence (use flag --depth_unit nc), by applying an additional correction for template length (default in KMA and CCMetagen), by calculating depth in Reads Per Million (RPM, use flag --depth_unit rpm), or by counting the number of fragments (i.e. number of PE reads matching to teh reference sequence, use flag --depth_unit fr).
+If you want RPM or fragment units, you will need to suply the .mapstats file generated with KMA.

+## Balancing sensitivity and specificity

 You can **adjust the stringency of the taxonomic assignments** by adjusting the minimum coverage (--coverage), the minimum abundance (--depth), and the minimum level of sequence similarity (--query_identity).
 Coverage is the percentage of bases in the reference sequence that is covered by the consensus sequence (your query), it can be over 100% when the consensus sequence is larger than the reference (due to insertions for example).
+You can also adjust the KMA settings to facilitate the identification of more distant-related taxa (see below)

 If you change the default depth unit, we recommend adjusting the minimum abundance (--depth) to remove taxa found in low abundance accordingly.
 For example, you can use -d 200 (200 nucleotides) when using --depth_unit nc, which is similar to -d 0.2 when using the default '--depth_unit kma' option.
 If you choose to calculate abundances in RPM, you may want to adjust the minimum abundance according to your sequence depth.
 For example, to calculate abundances in RPM, and filter out all matches with less than one read per million: